Counseling Psychology (M.A.)

 This multicultural counseling course will introduce students to a variety of psychological concepts about intersecting identities and culture and how they affect interactions with others.
 This course focuses on understanding and working with diverse populations across dimensions including but not limited to ethnicity, race, gender, sexual orientation, socioeconomic status, gender identity, ability status, age, and religion with a particular emphasis on ethnicity.
 Current theoretical and research literature regarding multiculturally competent counseling practices will be addressed.
 Students will identify and explore their own unique ethnic and cultural worldviews and see how it affects their counseling approaches.
 Students are simultaneously encouraged to reflect upon one’s own sense of self, beliefs, assumptions, behaviors and social power in an effort to increase multicultural awareness and competence.

-This theoretical and applied course addresses the major principles, approaches, and theoretical perspectives utilized in psychological measurement and assessment.
-This course involves discussion of the theory and application of psychological measures of intellectual functioning, achievement, aptitude, interests, attitudes and personality.
+This theoretical and applied course addresses the major principles, approaches, and theoretical perspectives utilized in counseling measurement and assessment.
+This course involves discussion of the theory and application of counseling measures of intellectual functioning, achievement, aptitude, interests, attitudes and personality.
 Culturally competent approaches to counseling assessment are addressed.
 Students will have the opportunity to gain first-hand experience administering and taking various assessment instruments.
-Multiple testing contexts are addressed including educational, psychological research, counseling and guidance.
+Multiple assessment contexts are addressed including individual, group, educational counseling and guidance.

 This course helps students to develop necessary basic culturally-competent counseling skills to prepare for an internship in a variety of counseling settings.
 Students will engage in a 100-hour practicum placement in order to gain initial clinical experience in an agency setting.
 Of the 100 hours, 40 hours must be in direct clinical contact.
 The weekly practicum seminar is designed to provide support and supervision for students in their ongoing development as counseling practitioners.
 The goal is to increase awareness of the clinical & ethical skills needed to function in a professional role, gain experience with the daily operations of a counseling organization and develop an appreciation of multiculturally competent clinical practices.
 Students are required to carry malpractice insurance for the duration of the clinical placement.